sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDLPoP</summary>

 ```
-Из репозитор : rpmfusion-nonfree
+From repo     : rpmfusion-nonfree
-Краткое опис : An open-source port of Prince of Persia
+Short desc    : An open-source port of Prince of Persia
 URL          : https://github.com/NagyD/SDLPoP
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : SDLPoP is an open-source port of Prince of Persia, based on the disassembly
+Descript     : SDLPoP is an open-source port of Prince of Persia, based on the disassembly
              : of the DOS version.
 ```